menu

 Unlike some cities, Cooperstown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cooperstown are a mix of both white- and blue-collar jobs.
 Overall, Cooperstown is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Cooperstown who work in office and administrative support (12.54%), management occupations (11.68%), and sales jobs (8.26%).

-Telecommuters are a relatively large percentage of the workforce: 7.72% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Cooperstown telecommute to their jobs.
+Overall, about 7.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle